zforster/zakforster/content/posts/moto-serverless-prototyping/index.md

 ### Using Moto Within FastAPI

 My main entry point creates a FastAPI server instance bound to port 8000 using uvicorn.
 Before the server starts, a boto3 DynamoDB client is created, pointed to the Moto server instance created above.
-The default endpoint_url has been replaced with `http://localhost:3000`, this is to tell the client to use the local Moto server, not real AWS services.
+The default endpoint_url has been replaced with `http://localhost:3000`.
+This is to tell the client to use the local Moto server, not real AWS services.

 Once we have our client, an in-memory table `AssetBasket` is created inside of our local Moto server instance.
 I've wrapped this in a `try / except` block as if I was to restart the FastAPI server whilst Moto server was running, a `botocore` exception would be raised as the table already exists on the server instance.